outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 			- 'truths can be so rarely/improbably true as to be equivalent to false (example: an error state that is so rare you basically dont have to plan for it, like where neutrinos would coincidentally flip all the bits on a server at once)'
 			- 'truths can be so unstable (difficult to maintain) as to be equivalent to false (example: a rare atomic state that degrades into another more stable state more frequently), as truths generally take less energy to maintain or make true, as lower energy-requiring structures are likelier to exist, and similarly scalable truths (which can be repeated or otherwise scaled without or with fewer contradictions) are more true than other truths'
 				- 'relatedly, truths, if prevented or destroyed, will re-occur if true, as its unlikely for a truth to occur in absolute isolation, only once, and simlarly can support more embedded variables if true than a falsehood can'
+				- 'relatedly, truths must have some structures or they are unlikely to be true, such as how requirements (costs, responsibilities) are required or the structure is unlikely to be true'
 			- 'truths are less likely to be extremely surprising/different, based on a comparison to an input set of sufficiently variable mixed facts'
 			- 'truths are less likely to be on either extreme of various spectrums like specificity (an extremely specific fact like a "specific behavior of how to be good" is less likely to be or remain true than a general fact like a generally useful priority like "being good")'
 			- 'truths are likelier to have truth-associated structures like costs, whereas a lie is likelier to have fewer of these structures (a lie about zero cost)'